Course Content and Outcome Guide for COMM 112

 Upon successful completion, students should be able to:

-- Continue to use rhetorical strategies in order to engage with audiences of diverse perspectives
+- Use rhetorical strategies in order to engage with audiences of diverse perspectives.

-- Provide community leadership through refined organizational and presentational skills
+- Use refined organizational and presentational skills for improved community leadership.

 Outcome Assessment Strategies

 - Students will deliver at least three (3) formal oral instructor-graded presentations before an audience in the classroom.
-Formal means prepared, researched, structured.
+Formal means prepared, researched and structured.

 - At least one of the required presentations will be delivered as an individual presentation and one in a debate format.